Wow Air: End of operations (2019)

 On 28 March 2019, Wow Air announced that it was ceasing operations.
 All flights were cancelled and thousands of stranded passengers were advised to book flights with other airlines.
 The founder of the company, Skúli Mogensen, has spoken of a possible resurrection of the airline with a new, slow-growth business plan, if he receives the $40 million he needs.
 He plans to re-launch the company with 5 brand new Airbus A321neos.
 Wow Air's website has since been taken down and replaced by a static update page.

 Due to the market share of Wow Air on the Icelandic air travel market, the airline's bankruptcy caused some disruption in the travel plans of multiple expected visitors.
-The loss of flights harmed Iceland's tourism and fishing-dependent economy and caused an increase in unemployment; the airline previously delivered over one fourth of all visitors to Iceland, and its failure caused tourist visits to drop 16 percent overall and 20 percent from the United States, prompting a decline in vacation home and hotel construction.
+The loss of flights harmed Iceland's tourism and fishing-dependent economy and caused an increase in unemployment; the airline previously delivered over one quarter of all visitors to Iceland, and its failure caused tourist visits to drop 16 percent overall and 20 percent from the United States, prompting a decline in vacation home and hotel construction.

-Potential successor airlines
+Successor airlines

 PLAY

 In July 2019, former Wow Air executives announced their intention to form a new airline, tentatively named WAB air ("We Are Back"), aiming to operate six aircraft to 14 destinations across Europe and the US.
 In November 2019, WAB air was renamed as PLAY.
-In May 2021, the airline announced the registration of its air operator's certificate, as well as the acquisition of its first A321neo aircraft.
+In May 2021, the airline announced the registration of its air operator's certificate (AOC), as well as the acquisition of its first A321neo aircraft.
 The company opened routes between Iceland and seven European destinations starting on 24 June 2021.
+On 30 September 2025, PLAY immediately ceased operations over financial difficulties.